-(Smaers et al., 2021)(Weisbecker et al., 2021)(Marcy et al., 2020)

-Under the assumptions of Mitchell et al’s framework, the CREA pattern often represents a tradeoff between bite force and selective pressures that shift in importance with increasing size.
-Importantly, such a biomechanics-focused framework allows for variation among selective pressures that result in biomechanical adaptation beyond size-mediated bite force demands.
-For example, in the case of rodents, there are potential benefits to increasing gape , which might explain why carnivorous species have more elongate crania than expected for their size.
-Similarly, cranial morphology is expected to be determined by the toughest foods encountered by a species , so that frequent consumption of hard seeds and insects by the desert-living hopping generalist species might explain their more robust cranial dimensions than expected for their size.

-(e.g. represented by different intercepts of an allometric regression; Mitchell et al., 2024b)
+Another, potentially non-biomechanical effect emerging from the PCA of shape residuals is a tendency of the dorsal cranial vault to expand dorsally together with a ventral expansion of the basicranium on residual PC2, resulting in overall braincase expansion.
+This may be related to changes in the proportions between cranium and brain size, either through increase or decrease in encephalisation (Smaers et al., 2021) or a different distribution of brain tissue within the braincase (Weisbecker et al., 2021).
+The genera for which this effect is most obvious – Mastacomys (with a relatively small braincase) and Notomys (with a relatively large braincase) indeed have large residuals, despite slopes of static (within-species) allometry that are not significantly different from the common slope (Marcy et al., 2020).
+The changes in braincase dimension thus appear to reflect a “grade shift” of an otherwise identical allometric pattern.
+This further supports the expectation that bite force allometry should be expressed in similar patterns in crania with divergent shapes (e.g. represented by different intercepts of an allometric regression; Mitchell et al., 2024b)

-Despite evidence that the allometric pattern in our sample is determined by stabilizing selection on mastication, the allometry-free morphospaces show that this appears not to constrain the evolution of adaptations such as postural variation coinciding with ecological specializations.
-For example, the rabbit rat (Conilurus penicillatus) has the highest facial tilt of the sample, consistent with its quadrupedally bounding locomotion (Kraatz & Sherratt, 2016; Watts & Kemper, 1989).
-However, despite its unusual shape, the rabbit rat still falls along the common allometric line, thus suggesting that any stabilizing selection on mastication also permits the evolution of specialist postures.
-A similar pattern is seen in the bipedally hopping genus Notomys, which is second in facial tilt to Conilurus, and to a lesser degree in Mastacomys.
-Notomys species do not lie on the common allometric line, but this separation is because of their derived basicranium, not their facial tilt.
-The inclusion of a facial tilt in Conilurus and Notomys within the common allometric pattern therefore suggests a level of flexibility to adaptations that do not interfere with masticatory function.
+Despite evidence that the allometric pattern in our sample is determined by stabilising selection on a particular biting pattern, the allometry-free morphospaces show that this appears not to constrain the evolution of adaptations such as postural variation coinciding with ecological specialisations.
+For example, the rabbit rat (Conilurus penicillatus) has the highest facial tilt of the sample, consistent with its quadrupedally bounding locomotion (Kraatz & Sherratt, 2016; Watts & Kemper, 1989) However, despite its unusual shape, the rabbit rat still falls along the common allometric line, thus suggesting that stabilising selection on mastication permits the evolution of specialist postures.
+A similar pattern is seen in the bipedally hopping genus Notomys, which is second in facial tilt to Conilurus.
+Notomys species do not lie on the common allometric line, but this separation is because of their basicranium and vault shape, not their facial tilt.
+The inclusion of a facial tilt in Conilurus and Notomys within the common allometric pattern therefore confirms the hypothesis that CREA – patterns are related to specific parts of the cranium, without representing a constraint on the entire skull.